ENGR 100-600 | University of Michigan

 - design drawings/pictures of the ROV

-- justification and description of design, including possible references to existing literature (i.e., scholarly journal papers)
+- justification and description of design, including possible references to existing literature (i.e., scholarly journal papers) and highlighting the custom-made part(s)

 - discussion of maneuverability

-- preliminary mass budget (simplified)
+- preliminary mass budget (detailed)

 - preliminary stability analysis